Thatcoder321/Aetheris/README.md

 Built from the ground up with a “2.5D” visual style using CSS 3D transforms, widgets float in a parallax-responsive space that feels alive and reactive.
 You’re not just using a dashboard.
 You’re inhabiting one.

-What started as a lighthearted project for Hack Club’s **Summer of Making** quickly spiraled into something deeper — a full creative and technical sprint driven by curiosity, caffeine, and the dream of a better digital workspace.
+What started as a lighthearted project for Hack Club’s **Summer of Making** quickly went into something deeper — a full creative and technical sprint driven by curiosity, and the dream of a better digital workspace.

 ---